 Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

-The Carolina Hurricanes and Florida Panthers square off in Game 2 of the Stanley Cup Semifinals on Saturday, May 20, beginning at 8:00 PM ET on TNT.
-The Panthers have a 1-0 lead in the series.
-Oddsmakers give the Hurricanes -150 moneyline odds in this matchup with the Panthers (+130).
+Game 2 of the Stanley Cup Semifinals at PNC Arena on Saturday, May 20 showcases the Carolina Hurricanes and the Florida Panthers meeting at 8:00 PM ET on TNT.
+The Panthers are on top 1-0 in the series.
+The Hurricanes are favored, with -150 moneyline odds, in this game against the Panthers, who have +130 moneyline odds.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!